akshansha9/QuizApp-React-/README.md

 ﻿# QuizApp-React-Application
-to Check the basic understanding of computer
+to Check your basic understanding of computer